igorboss/knowledge-base/__source/pages/snomed-ct-browser.md

 ### Translations

 TermX also provides translation widget.
 You can add new translations of concept.
 Each translation is connected with the installed language module and the working/daily branch.
+The list of supported languages should configured through [snomed-module code system](cs:snomed-module).

 ![Translation status](files/88/snomed-proposed-translation.png){width=500}